 That first visit to New York City was in 1979 when I made the trip with my mother and a group of other young aspiring dancers.
 We attended a summer dance convention with classes in all genres – ballet, tap, jazz, modern, and even belly dancing.
 We stayed at what was then the Doral Inn on Lexington Avenue between 49th and 50th Streets.
 During that intense week of classes, I got my introduction to the Big Bad Apple and all the city had to offer.
 I was learning dance by day and exploring NYC by night.
 It was the best of two worlds and the best education I could’ve asked for, especially coming from a small city and a sheltered childhood.

 Forty years ago, the streets of NYC were dark and dirty.
 Crime was as regular as traffic, so riding the subways after dark was a no-no. Cabs were cheap.
 Many things were cheap.
 But rent wasn’t.
 And certain parts of Manhattan that are now the hippest and priciest were off limits – there were streets that you wouldn’t even drive down, let alone walk.

 And yet, I LOVED it.
-Yes, of course I was young, but I was mature for my age.
-I knew then that New York was a unique place––like no other in the world, even though I hadn’t been anywhere beyond the East Coast of the US :).
+Yes, of course I was young, but I knew then that New York was a unique place––like no other in the world, even though I hadn’t been anywhere beyond the East Coast of the US :).
 And so I claimed it as mine.
 I said that I would one day live here and call the city home.
 I was determined.